 How to have a dog-friendly Easter

 As tempting as it is, avoid giving your dog a piece of your Easter egg or human chocolate in general.
-Go for sugar-free ‘choc drops’ which don’t contain any theobromine and are specially formulated for dogs.
-Alternately, choose from a range of healthy dog snacks such as biscuits, bones and chews or even dog friendly Easter Eggs.
+Go for sugar-free ‘choc drops’, which don’t contain any theobromine and are specially formulated for dogs.
+Alternately, choose from healthy dog snacks such as biscuits, bones and chews or even dog-friendly Easter Eggs.
 Stick to safe and specially manufactured dog treats that are safe and nutritious for your dog.

 Don’t leave Easter eggs lying around where your dog can get them.
 Place them out of reach and if you have children, instruct them not to feed chocolate to the dog.
 But if an egg has gone missing and you think your dog has eaten it, contact your vet for advice.